Below are the four topics we get asked the most about at tax time by clients who are trying to increase their wealth and save on tax.

-In most cases income protection pays a monthly benefit to help replace your lost income.
+In most cases income protection pays a monthly benefit to help replace your lost income for a set period or until you return to work.
 The cost of cover varies depending on factors such as age, occupation, smoking status and existing medical conditions.
-There are also a number of options available relating to waiting periods and benefit periods which alter the cost.
+Options relating to waiting periods and benefit periods can also alter the cost of premiums.

 A Power2 Financial Planner can help you to understand what insurance is right for you as well as the costs and benefits.

-Gearing simply means borrowing money to buy an asset such as Property or Shares.
-Negative gearing means that the interest you are paying on the loan (along with other expenses) exceeds the income from the investment.
+Gearing simply means borrowing money to invest in an asset such as Property or Shares.
+Negative gearing is when the expenses you pay out ( loan interest, rates etc) are more than the income (rent, dividends) you receive.
+Basically, you lost money.

-Depending on your other income the $10,640 loss incurred could lead to a refund of up to $5,000.
+Depending on your other income the $10,640 loss you took will result in a refund somewhere between $0 and $5,000.

-If you would like to understand how negative gearing could affect your situation speak with a Power 2 Financial Planner.
+If you would like to know if negative gearing is something that suits your financial situation speak with a Power 2 Financial Planner.